onap/oom/docs/oom_user_guide.rst

 Pre-requisites
 --------------
-Your environment must have both the Kubernetes `kubectl` and Helm setup as a one time activity.
+Your environment must have the Kubernetes `kubectl` with Cert-Manager and Helm setup as a one time activity.

 Install Kubectl
 ~~~~~~~~~~~~~~~